AltanDH/3005FP/Readme.txt

 There are 3 different types of users: Members, trainers, and administrative staff, each with specialized access priviledges and functional responsibilities.

 Members:
-Members can access and their training history, fitness goals with their respective progress, and joining/leaving personal or group training sessions.
+Members can access and their training history, fitness goals with their respective progress, and joining/leaving group training sessions.

 Trainers:
 Trainers can define their work schedules, availability periods as either weekly recurring timeslots or individual time intervals, and update/view these as needed ahead of time.